How to Open a Bottle of Champagne: A Step-by-Step Guide

-There’s a lot of pressure pent up inside that bottle of Champagne!
-The problem isn’t really getting the cork out, it’s keeping control of the cork so it doesn’t go flying the second it’s free.
+There’s a lot of pressure pent up inside that bottle of Champagne.
+The problem isn’t really getting the cork out — it’s keeping control of the cork so it doesn’t go flying the second it’s free.
 The basic idea to opening Champagne, or any sparkling wine, without drama is easing out the cork as slowly and gently as possible, and then making sure you catch the cork.

 Why You Need a Towel